Y-Xiang-hub/Y-Xiang-hub.github.io/_pages/experience.md

 Supervision
 ======

-* Wenwen Zheng, Undergraduate Student at China University of Geosciences, *Undergraduate Thesis* - **A Graph Neural Network-based Method for Analyzing Abnormal Behaviors of Bitcoin Addresses**, 2022
+* Wenwen Zheng, Undergraduate Student at China University of Geosciences, *Undergraduate Thesis* - **A Graph Neural Network-based Method for Analyzing Abnormal Behaviors of Bitcoin Addresses**, 2022.
-* Shiyuan Feng, Undergraduate Student at China University of Geosciences, *Undergraduate Thesis* - **A Machine Learning- and Motivation-based Approach for Analyzing Abnormal Behaviors of Bitcoin Addresses**, 2022
+* Shiyuan Feng, Undergraduate Student at China University of Geosciences, *Undergraduate Thesis* - **A Machine Learning- and Motivation-based Approach for Analyzing Abnormal Behaviors of Bitcoin Addresses**, 2022.
 * Qingqing Yang, Master Student at China University of Geosciences, *Paper* - **An Illicit Bitcoin Address Analysis Scheme Based on Subgraph Evolution
-**, submitted to TrustCom2022
+**, Submitted to TrustCom 2022.

 Intership
 ======